 The Good, The Bad, The BizaareYou do your best for every single car owner you work with.
 But you can't make everyone happy all the time.
 What should you do when bad reviews pop-up on your social media, website, or Yelp page?
 Keep in mind, a sour taste is more memorable than a sweet one, and people are much more likely to post reviews about a bad experience than a good one.
 First off, don’t panic.
 A lot of the time, all it takes to make a person happy is a little attention and effort.
 Get in touch, diagnose the problem, and do your best to make things right.
 You might well be able to change the person’s opinion and convert a negative to a positive.
 Even when you get a tough cookie that won’t budge, don’t chalk it up as a lost cause.
 Respond to the review politely and with real compassion, in the same place where the review originally appeared.
 It's your opportunity to let future car owners see that you take their feedback seriously, and do everything you can to help.
 An unpleasant review is just another platform for you to highlight your business and brand.

-Some Easy StepsHere are some easy steps to start collecting and leveraging reviews from your clients, today.
+Some Dead simple StepsHere are some so easy steps to start collecting and leveraging reviews from your car owners, today.
 1) Get on Yelp!
-Create a profile for you auto repair company.
+Create a profile for you auto repair business.
 And link to if from your website with some pretty social media icons.
-2) Add a survey or feedback form to your invoicing, to identify satisfied clients who might be willing to write a review.
-3) Feature longer testimonials on your website to provide ‘social proof’ about your auto repair shop.
+2) Add a survey or feedback form to your invoicing, to identify happy clients who might be willing to write a review.
+3) Feature longer testimonials on your website to provide ‘social proof’ about your auto repair company.
 4) Use a free review plugin to capture new reviews right on your website.
-5) Get to know your car owners during your normal interactions, then expand the relationship to social media.
+5) Get to know your clients during your normal interactions, then expand the relationship to social media.
 Once you have a good online rapport, ask if they'd be able to write a short review or recommendation.

 How have reviews and public comments impacted your business?
 We’d love to hear about it, in our own public comments section!